JonasCC8/Instalaci-n-de-Zabbix-7.4-en-AWS-EC2-Ubuntu-Server-Agentes-Windows-y-Linux/README.md

-📊 Zabbix 7.4 — AWS EC2 Installation Guide (Ubuntu Server)
+# 📊 Instalación de Zabbix 7.4 en AWS EC2 (Ubuntu Server)

 Complete guide to deploy Zabbix 7.4 monitoring server on AWS EC2 with MySQL, Apache, and agent configuration for Linux and Windows hosts.